ST PAUL, Minn. — The Minnesota Department of Health (MDH) reported 689 newly confirmed COVID-19 cases on Wednesday.

 The state of Minnesota has set up a data portal at mn.gov/covid19.

-Meanwhile, Wisconsin's Department of Health Services reported 926 new cases Saturday, its largest single-day case increase since the pandemic began, pushing the total number statewide to 35,679.
-Health officials announced seven additional deaths Saturday, bringing the total number of fatalities statewide to 821 (2.3% of those testing positive for the virus).
+Meanwhile, Wisconsin's Department of Health Services reported 27 new deaths on Wednesday, the highest single-day total since the pandemic began.
+Wednesday's total brings the total number of fatalities statewide to 1,327.
+The total number of fatalities is approximately 1.1% of those testing positive for the virus.

-Wisconsin health officials say a total of 3,797 people have been hospitalized with complications from the coronavirus since the start of the pandemic, roughly 10.6% of the total number of people who have been diagnosed with the virus.
+Wisconsin health officials say a total of 7,300 people have been hospitalized from the coronavirus since the start of the pandemic, about 6% of the total number of people who have been diagnosed with the virus.

 A more detailed breakdown of cases by county can be found on the DHS website.